Main Menu

 With many record labels having a reputation for not paying their bands and Jason experiencing this firsthand with his band, he was motivated to have deals where they could split the profit equally with the artists.

-Since 2000, the label has hosted an annual “Facedown Fest” in southern California, which feels like a “family reunion” for all the current bands.
-Over the years, the festival has packed out venues like Showcase Theater (Corona, CA), The Glass House (Pomona, CA), and Chain Reaction (Anaheim, CA).
+Since 2000, the label has hosted an annual “Facedown Fest” in southern California, which feels like a family reunion for all the current bands.
+Over the years, the festival has sold out venues like Showcase Theater (Corona, CA), The Glass House (Pomona, CA), and Chain Reaction (Anaheim, CA).
 In 2017, Facedown celebrated its twentieth anniversary with a three-day festival, which saw the entire Facedown roster, as well as reunions from A Plea For Purging, In The Midst Of Lions, Overcome (Jason Stinson on vocals line-up), Nodes Of Ranvier, Bloodlined Calligraphy, Sinai Beach, xLooking Forwardx, and Hands!

 The current roster on Facedown continues to deliver quality metal, hardcore, and rock music like they’ve always tried to do.
 Even though the family blurs the lines between genres, they stand together with their message of hope in a world that desperately needs it.